 Their Blink ability gives them a special advantage over the Dragoon.
 They can teleport a short distance allowing them to quickly join in combat, chase down enemies, skip over defenses, and jump up to higher terrain.

 The Sentry is a spell casting unit with an attack that hits quickly against air and ground.
 It requires a Cybernetics Core to be built at the Gateway.

 They have three special abilities.
 Force Field will stop units targeted in the area from moving until it runs out.
 Guardian Shield reduces all ranged attacks that hit your units near the aura by 2.
 Hallucination works differently than in SCBW.
 You can even Hallucinate units that you have not yet built.
 Depending on the unit you pick you may even get multiple ones.
 Fakes take double damage and can be instantly eliminated by Psionic Storm and certain weapons like Sniper Rounds.

 The Phoenix is a unit similar to the Corsair as it is an anti air unit.
 It is built at a Stargate.

 The Phoenix has a special ability, Graviton Beam, which will lift light ground units into the air for 10 seconds so that the Phoenix can target it.
 While they are lifting the units however, they will not be able to regenerate their Energy Points like normal.

 Protoss Void Ray

 An interesting new unit, the Void Ray is built at the Stargate.
 It can target both ground and air with its fast but weak attack.
 The part that makes it a strong unit is it has an advantage when targeting units with lots of Armor or HP.
-As long as it is targeting a single unit, it’s damage will increase over time.
-This is what gives the Void Ray it’s Surgical Role in the Protoss Army.
+As long as it is targeting a single unit, it’s damage will increase over time (maxes out at 8).

 Observers function in SCII the same way they do in SC.
 They are built at the Robotics Facility.
 Observers are ideal detector units because they can fly and have a passive cloaking ability.